Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 Trees were pruned to contain only the tips for which I have association data for, and transformed into ultrametric using ape::chronos(). trees were also stored as phylogenetic distance matrices using cophenetic().

 The association matrix obtained from the literature review was pruned to contain only species represented in the phylogenies used.
 Associations were visualized using igraph::tkplot().
 Inter-host ecological distance matrix was calculated using picante::comdist().
 Inter-amphipod ecological distance matrix was calculated using picante::species.dist().
-Bipartite network analysis was carried out using bipartite::grouplevel().
+Bipartite network analysis (Dormann et al., 2008) was carried out using bipartite::grouplevel().

-Host-amphipod cophylogenetic congruence (level of cospeciation) was tested using ape::parafit (caillez corrected) and PACo, a Procrustean Application to Cophylogenetic Analysis paco::PACo() (r0 permutation method, cailliez correction method), and ParaFit global fit methods ape::parafit.
-Phylogenetic signal in generality and vulnerability traits calculated using Blomberg's K with picante::Kcalc().
+Host-amphipod cophylogenetic congruence (level of cospeciation) was tested using ape::parafit (caillez corrected) and PACo (Balbuena et al., 2013), a Procrustean Application to Cophylogenetic Analysis paco::PACo() (r0 permutation method, cailliez correction method), and ParaFit global fit methods (Legendre et al., 2002) ape::parafit.
+Phylogenetic signal in generality and vulnerability traits calculated using Blomberg's K (Blomberg et al. 2003) with picante::Kcalc().
 Cophylogeny plot was produced using ape::cophyloplot().

 Phylogenetic community ecology methods used were:
-Test for phylogenetic clustering picante::phylostruct(), and per habitat picante::psc().
+Test for phylogenetic clustering picante::phylostruct(), and per habitat picante::psc() (Kembel and Steven, 2010).

 ## Results